codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

 ## CSS
 Cascading Style Sheets (CSS) provides style to the web.
 It is used to specify the layout and style of markup languages.
 CSS tells the browser *how* to display the elements that are written in HTML.

-We can write the CSS style rules into an element using inline style sheets, where the `style` attribute of an element is modified directly in the HTML.
+We can write the CSS style rules into an element using inline CSS, where the `style` attribute of an element is modified directly in the HTML.

 ???+ example "Inline style sheets"
     ```html hl_lines="1"